vmvarela/terraform-github-suborg/README.md

 # GitHub Sub-Org Terraform module

-Terraform module which creates groups of repositories on GitHub.
+This module simplifies the management of multiple repositories by applying common settings, permissions, and configurations in a unified way.

 ## Usage